When it comes to transparency about revenues and anti-corruption programs, Pemex is best in Latin America, while PDVSA is worst.

 In contrast, both Pemex and Petrobras were ranked among the 13 best companies worldwide thanks to high revenue transparency.
 Other companies in this group included UK-based Shell, Australia-based BHP Billiton and Norway-based StatoilHydro.

 The remaining 16 companies were ranked in between those with highest and lowest revenue transparency.
-This group included companies like the National Iranian Oil Company,
+This group included companies like the National Iranian Oil Company, Nigeria's NNPC and Spain-based Repsol YPF (which has extensive Latin America operations).

 The report specifically looked at these key factors to determine revenue transparency: